Regulation Design in Insurance Markets

 Abstract

 Regulators often impose rules that constrain the behavior of market participants.
-We study the design of regulatory policy in an insurance market as an optimal delegation problem.
+We study the design of regulatory policy in an insurance market as a delegation problem.
 A regulator restricts the menus of contracts an informed firm is permitted to offer, the firm offers a permitted menu to each consumer, and consumers choose contracts from offered menus.
-Under an ordering on consumer types and firm information, the regulator can fully leverage the firm's information by forcing the firm to offer specified additional options on each menu.
-Several extensions illustrate the applicability of our framework.
+If consumer types and firm signals are ordered in a way that reflects coverage need, the regulator can leverage the firm's information by forcing the firm to offer specified additional options on each menu.
+Several extensions illustrate the practical application of our results.

 Keywords: Regulation design, insurance, deviation contract